1993 Spanish general election: Date

+Speculation on whether a snap election would be called had been ongoing for over one year before the actual date.
+In February 1992, González rejected using the 1992 events (the "wonderful year") to gain electoral advantage through an early dissolution.
+Amid a worsening economic outlook and falling approval ratings for the government and his party, González rejected in June and August 1992 that he was considering an early election.
+In November 1992, the prevailing view was that both González and his government preferred to serve out their term in the face of the adverse economic and political situation.
+Renewed speculation emerged in January 1993 after the government reserved several sports pavilions from April to July and from September to December to house computer facilities for electoral organization, despite González's insistence of an autumn election.
+Ultimately and amid growing economic and political pressure, González U-turned and announced the election for 6 June 1993—half-a-year earlier than scheduled—justifying it in the need to solve "tensions in Spanish political life" that prevented his government from "addressing the economic crisis".

+The Cortes Generales were officially dissolved on 13 April 1993 with the publication of the corresponding decree in the BOE, setting election day for 6 June and scheduling for both chambers to reconvene on 29 June.

 Electoral system

-Voting for each chamber of the Cortes Generales was on the basis of universal suffrage, which comprised all nationals over 18 years of age and in full enjoyment of their political rights, provided that they were not sentenced—by a final court ruling—to deprivation of the right to vote, nor being legally incapacitated.
+Voting for each chamber of the Cortes Generales was based on universal suffrage, comprising all Spanish nationals over 18 years of age with full political rights, provided that they had not been deprived of the right to vote by a final sentence, nor were legally incapacitated.

-The Congress of Deputies was entitled to a minimum of 300 and a maximum of 400 seats, with the electoral law setting its size at 350.
-348 members were elected in 50 multi-member constituencies—corresponding to the provinces of Spain, with each being allocated an initial minimum of two seats and the remaining 248 being distributed in proportion to their populations—using the D'Hondt method and a closed list proportional voting system, with an electoral threshold of three percent of valid votes (which included blank ballots) being applied in each constituency.
-The two remaining seats were allocated to Ceuta and Melilla as single-member districts and elected using plurality voting.
-The use of the electoral method resulted in a higher effective threshold based on the district magnitude and the distribution of votes among candidacies.
+The Congress of Deputies had a minimum of 300 and a maximum of 400 seats, with electoral provisions fixing its size at 350.
+Of these, 348 were elected in 50 multi-member constituencies corresponding to the provinces of Spain—each of which was assigned an initial minimum of two seats and the remaining 248 distributed in proportion to population—using the D'Hondt method and closed-list proportional voting, with a three percent-threshold of valid votes (including blank ballots) in each constituency.
+The remaining two seats were allocated to Ceuta and Melilla as single-member districts elected by plurality voting.
+The use of this electoral method resulted in a higher effective threshold depending on district magnitude and vote distribution.

 As a result of the aforementioned allocation, each Congress multi-member constituency was entitled the following seats: